-It may make sense to define applications based on the used technology stack, in order to apply the right settings and make management of specific settings easier.
+It may make sense to define applications based on their technology stack so that the right settings are applied and the management of specific settings is easier.
 For example, activating support for specific XHR frameworks is typically required only for specific parts of a large application and for specific user action naming rules.
-It may help to separate such a large application into smaller ones because of the different technologies used or because of different owners of these parts.
+It may help separate such large applications into smaller ones based on the technologies in use or team ownership.

-Low traffic applications should be grouped together.
-If you create an application based on a domain that has less than 10 actions per minute, Dynatrace won't automatically detect anomalies for this newly created application.
-Dynatrace depends on steady application traffic to correctly learn multidimensional baselines and to automatically report application problems.
-Your current anomaly detection settings can be changed in the anomaly detection settings for applications.
-Although this recommendation contradicts with the one mentioned above, for low traffic applications, it may make sense to combine them.
+Group low-traffic applications.
+If you create an application based on a domain that has fewer than 10 actions per minute, Dynatrace won't automatically detect anomalies for this newly created application.
+Dynatrace depends on steady application traffic to correctly learn multidimensional baselines and automatically report application problems.
+You can change your application anomaly detection settings on the Anomaly detection page within your application settings.
+Although this recommendation contradicts the one mentioned above, it may make sense to combine low-traffic applications.

-The application rules are processed in sequence for each request.
-More rules means more processing time and as the rules are processed within the OneAgents, you should try to have the rules for the most used applications that have the most traffic at the top of the list.
+The application detection rules are processed in sequence for each request.
+More rules means more processing time, and as the rules are processed within OneAgents, you should try to have the rules for the applications with the most traffic at the top of the list.
 As soon as one rule matches, no further requests are processed.